alvanochi/alvanochi/README.md

 ### Hi there! 👋 I'm Alvan.

-An independent Software Engineer who loves to create and share projects about web technology!
+I am a Student who needs to study.
 I've enjoyed JavaScript and make it the main language in creating a project.

 - 🔭 I am currently an undergraduate at <a href="http://ti.ft.uika-bogor.ac.id/">Ibn Khaldun University</a>.
 - 🌱 I’m currently learning about react native